peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

 ### CSR and Certificate Requirements

-When using this challenge type, both the certificate signing request (CSR) and the X.509 Certificate:

-* MUST include a public key corresponding to the key used to satisfy the challenge.
+When using this challenge type, both the certificate signing request (CSR) and the X.509 Certificate MUST include a public key corresponding to the key used to satisfy the challenge.

-* MUST include no Common Name, and must include a single Subject Alternative Name value corresponding to an `otherName` with a `type-id` of `id-on-OpenIdFederationEntityId`, containing an Octet String value corresponding to a UTF-8 encoding of the Requestor's Entity ID, that is, the value of the `sub` claim of the Requestor's Entity Configuration.
+Depending on the Certificate Issuer's X.509 certificate profile, the CSR and X.509 Certificate MAY associate the certificate to the Federation Entity by including a Subject Alternative Name value corresponding to an `otherName` with a `type-id` of `id-on-OpenIdFederationEntityId`, containing an Octet String value corresponding to a UTF-8 encoding of the Entity ID in the `openid-federation` identifier in the `newOrder` request.

 ~~~~
    id-on-OpenIdFederationEntityId OBJECT IDENTIFIER ::= { id-on XXX }